 Contact : Doug Bloom, Audubon member for over 50 years Larchowl@aol.com 914-834-5203

 Testimonial: “I really enjoy being a cub scout and learning about many different things and doing different activities.
 I especially like the pinewood derby each year.”

 Description: Cub Scouts Pack 33 is open to male and female youngsters.
-The pack meets once a month in Kenny Hall and schedules many activities, including the pinewood derby, camping, trios and learning more about scouting.
+The pack meets monthly in Kenny Hall and schedules many activities, including the pinewood derby, camping, trios and learning more about scouting.
 We also collect food donations for the local food pantries in January.